 - I want to build a cafe racer.

-- I want to be fluent in Spanish and ideally Catalan.
+- I want to be fluent in Catalan.
+And Italian.
+And Spanish.

 You Don’t Need to Work Harder